geoserver/geoserver/doc/en/user/docs/installation/upgrade.md

-# Upgrading existing versions {#installation_upgrade}
+# Upgrading existing versions

 !!! warning

     Be aware that some upgrades are not reversible, meaning that the data directory may be changed so that it is no longer compatible with older versions of GeoServer.
-See [Migrating a data directory between versions](../../user/datadirectory/migrating.md) for more details.
+See [Migrating a data directory between versions](../datadirectory/migrating.md) for more details.

 The general GeoServer upgrade process is as follows: